SSU WATERS Grant Recipient Nansong Wu: Using Low-Cost Conductivity Sensors to Measure Salinity at Russian River Estuary

 This hands-on work with engineering design and development gives students valuable experience that they can take with them into their careers and lives.
 This “exposure to real-world environmental challenges and opportunities” will help these students “make a positive impact in their community and beyond,” said Wu.

-In addition to benefiting students, Wu hopes this work will give environmental organizations science-based information to help them advocate for environmental protections that are critical to Sonoma County and the wider Northern Califronia region.
+In addition to benefiting students, Wu hopes this work will give environmental organizations science-based information to help them advocate for environmental protections that are critical to Sonoma County and the wider Northern California region.

 “The project is important to the community because it aims to study and monitor the Russian River estuary, which plays a crucial role in supporting fish and wildlife, particularly salmonids,” said Wu.
 “The salinity of the water in the estuary changes with the tidal action and self-breach caused by rising water levels.
 This can impact the health and sustainability of the fish and wildlife that rely on the estuary as a nursery and for adaptation to changing saline conditions.”